 In 1991, the Center moved to the city-owned, historic (circa 1924) Kagey mansion in downtown Hollywood at 1650 Harrison Street.
 The move allowed immediate expansion in display space, and also added classrooms for youth and adult arts education.
 After renovations, the Center’s new home opened to the public on Feb.
 2, 1992.

 Also in the early ’90s, the Center opened its Arts School, which is located in an adjacent building at 1626 Harrison St.

 The Center redefined its mission in 1997 to offer performing arts on par with its visual arts programs.
 In 2000, it took over the programming and management of the city’s Hollywood Central Performing Arts Center, a 500-seat theater located at 1770 Monroe Street.
 (U.S. 1 and Monroe Street).

 Annually, the Art and Culture Center provides programming which impacts more than 50,000 South Florida residents and visitors.
 Its adult and children’s visual and performing arts education programs celebrate creativity and excellence, while its innovative exhibitions, films and performances introduce fresh perspective to the arts.

-Educational programming includes adult, children’s and youth arts classes, after-school and outreach programs, camps, and other art curricula that meet Next Generation Sunshine State Standards.
+Educational programming includes youth, children and adults arts classes, after-school and outreach programs, camps, and other art curricula that meet Next Generation Sunshine State Standards.